I get asked two questions all the time:

 - What camera and equipment do you use?

 So here is all the equipment I recommend for starting out, and all the equipment and software that I use, plus a few accessories at the end.

-I am showing price ranges from used lenses to new lenses.
-I buy a lot of used gear on Amazon an Ebay – just buy from a reputable store that allows returns for any reason.
+I am showing price ranges from used gear to new gear.
+I buy a lot of used gear on Amazon and Ebay – just buy from a reputable store that allows returns for any reason.

 Disclaimer: This is not a sponsored post and I’m not being endorsed by any of these brands.
 They have no clue who I am.
-I use all of the equipment and software on this page and highly recommend each item.
+I use most of the equipment and software on this page and highly recommend each item.
 Some of these links are affiliate links and I will receive a small commission should you purchase the item at no cost to you.

 To compare all the Canon cameras you have to dig around on their website: Canon.com, then in the search box top right, put in the camera you are looking for.
 If you are considering a Rebel, just type in Rebel in the search box and you’ll see all of the choices.

 You better know what a cropped sensor is!

 I’ve learned that most bloggers don’t know if their camera has a cropped sensor or not.
 A cropped sensor camera will take a picture using a smaller sensor than the full sized sensor.

 Why do they make these kinds of cameras?
 Well, they are less expensive to make, which enables them to lower the price for us all, yippee!

 Hold on there, what this means for photography and our lenses is a really big deal though.
 You see, the focal length of our lenses will have a perceived change on a cropped sensor camera, a lot!
 All your lenses will visually look longer than they are.
 This is called the Field of View Crop Factor.
 So, if you have a 50mm lens and slap it on Rebel T5i, your 50 will actually take pictures as if it was an 80mm lens from the same spot!